nightblade9/RapidWeb/README.md

     - MySQL Server 8.0.35 (set up the root password to be "password")
     - MySQL Workbench 8.0.34
     - Connector/NET 8.0.33.1
-    - Launch the workbench, connect, and create a new schema called `Stocks`
+    - Launch the workbench, connect, and create a new schema called `WebApp`

 Open the source project and press F5 in VS Code; it should run and show the dashboard.